U.S. imposes sanctions on Chinese company over abuse of Uighurs

 A senior administration official, speaking on condition of anonymity, described the company as a “a secretive, paramilitary organization that performs a variety of functions under the direct control” of the Chinese Communist Party (CCP).

-“Their stated goals are to develop Xinjiang economically, secure the border and maintain stability there but in reality they are directly involved in the implementation of the CCP’s comprehensive surveillance, detention and indoctrination profarm in Xinjiang which we all know targets the Uighurs and members of other ethnic minority members in Xinjiang,” the official said.
+“They are directly involved in the implementation of the CCP’s comprehensive surveillance, detention and indoctrination ... which we all know targets the Uighurs and members of other ethnic minority members in Xinjiang,” the official said.

-The Treasury also issued a license on Friday, authorizing certain wind-down and divestment transactions and activities related to blocked subsidiaries of the XPCC until Sept.
+The Treasury also issued a license, authorizing certain wind-down and divestment transactions and activities related to blocked XPCC subsidiaries until Sept.
 30.

-Three weeks ago, Washington imposed sanctions on the autonomous region of Xinjiang’s Communist Party Secretary Chen Quanguo, a member of China’s powerful Politburo and current first party secretary of the XPCC, and three other officials.
-Chen was described as the highest ranking Chinese official that the United States has blacklisted.
+Washington recently imposed sanctions on the autonomous region of Xinjiang’s Communist Party Secretary Chen Quanguo, the highest-ranking Chinese official to be targeted, blacklisting the member of China’s powerful Politburo and current first party secretary of the XPCC, as well as other officials and the Xinjiang Public Security Bureau.

+Peter Harrell, a former official and sanctions expert at the Center for a New American Security, said that from an economic perspective, Friday’s action was a “substantial escalation” of U.S. pressure and sends a warning to companies engaged in activity in China.

+“The Trump administration finally took a meaningful sanctions ... action on Xinjiang, as opposed to ones that were primarily symbolic,” Harrell said.

 Civilian members from eastern China later joined the corps, which now numbers 3.11 million people, or more than 12% of the region’s population.
 It is almost entirely made up of Han Chinese in a region that is home to the Muslim Uighur people.

-Experts have said the group is like a “state within a state” and has established new cities in the region with schools and universities and jurisdiction over police and courts.

-Reporting By Steve Holland and Daphne Psaledakis in Washington; Additional reporting by Yew Lun Tian in Beijing; Editing by Mary Milliken and Andrea Ricci
+Reporting By Steve Holland and Daphne Psaledakis in Washington; Additional reporting by Yew Lun Tian in Beijing; Editing by Mary Milliken, Andrea Ricci and Tom Brown